Saragamil3/Supply-Chain/README.md

 - use charts, cards,tables, filters and simple colors to visualize insights and KPIs
 ## Insights & KPIs
 - Order Fulfillment page
- --Fill Rate 94.91%
+  Fill Rate 94.91%
- -- 32% of total orders are completed and 2.5% canceled --The markets Pacific Asia and LATAM have the highest value in orders number -- The products category Cleats, Women`s Apperal and Indoor/Outdoor Games have the highest Orders and units sold
+ -- 32% of total orders are completed and 2.5% canceled -- The markets Pacific Asia and LATAM have the highest value in orders number -- The products category Cleats, Women`s Apperal and Indoor/Outdoor Games have the highest Orders and units sold
+- Shipping
+  -- On Time Delevery Rate 17.7%
+  -- Average of order cycle time real   4
+  -- Average of order cycle time schedual 3
+  -- 56% of total orders are late delevery
+  -- The highest shipping mode is Standard Class
+  -- some of country all the orders deleverd late
+  -- Not all country use all Shipping modes